Meant to Be (Bebe Rexha song)

-"Meant to Be" is a song recorded by American singer Bebe Rexha featuring American country music duo Florida Georgia Line, from Rexha's third extended play (EP) All Your Fault: Pt.
-2 and later included in her debut studio album Expectations (2018).
-It was sent to American contemporary hit radio on October 24, 2017, by Warner Bros.
+"Meant to Be" is a song by American singer-songwriter Bebe Rexha featuring American country music duo Florida Georgia Line, from Rexha's third extended play (EP) All Your Fault: Pt.
+2 (2017), and debut studio album Expectations (2018).
+The song was released on October 24, 2017, by Warner Bros.
 Records as the second single from the EP.
-It was nominated for Best Country Duo/Group Performance at the 61st Annual Grammy Awards.
-Rexha's acoustic version of the song without Florida Georgia Line was released on April 6, 2018.
+It holds the record for the most streamed country song of all-time on Spotify, and was nominated for Best Country Duo/Group Performance at the 61st Annual Grammy Awards.

+"Meant to Be" reached the top ten in Australia, Canada, New Zealand, Norway, Sweden, and the United States, and was the third-bestselling song of 2018 in the US and the bestselling country song of the 2010s decade in the US.
+It is certified Diamond in the US and Canada, eight-times Platinum in Australia, and Gold or higher in fifteen additional countries.
+An acoustic version of the song not featuring Florida Georgia Line was released on April 6, 2018.

 Commercial performance

 "Meant to Be" entered the US Billboard Hot 100 at number 61 on the chart dated November 11, 2017.
 It later peaked at number two, kept out of the summit by Drake's "God's Plan".
 It became Rexha's third top ten hit and her first as a solo lead artist, as well as the second top ten hit for Florida Georgia Line.
 It is Rexha's highest-charting single on the chart, surpassing "Me, Myself & I".

 It also debuted atop the US Hot Country Songs chart, becoming Rexha's first entry on that chart and Florida Georgia Line's sixth number one.
 Rexha also became the first female artist to ever debut atop the chart, while "Meant to Be" is the third song overall to start at the summit since 2012, when the chart transitioned to a hybrid data list, blending airplay, streaming and sales.
 When the song spent an eleventh week in the top spot in February 2018, it surpassed Taylor Swift's "We Are Never Ever Getting Back Together" as the longest-running number one song on the chart for a lead female artist.
 In August 2018, the song broke the record previously held by 2017's "Body Like a Back Road" by Sam Hunt for the most weeks at number one on the US Hot Country Songs chart.
 After spending 50 weeks at the top, it was dethroned by Kane Brown's "Lose It".
 The song has sold 1,413,000 copies in the United States as of March 2019.
 In 2020, it was certified diamond for selling over 10 million units in the US.